juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 >
 >

-Once you run the command, go to the Azure portal and you will see your machine begin to provision.
+Once you run the command, go to the Azure portal to see your machine begin to provision.

 ![][13]